EnhancedNetwork/TOHE-Docs/FAQ.md

 2. You have made the punishment of the "Voting Mode" option to be Suicide, which could have killing all players, leaving Impostors or Neutrals alive to take the win.

-3. The host or a certain player made a fatal error, and the mod forcibly ended the game to prevent the game from being freezing.
+3. The host or a certain player made a fatal error, and the mod forcibly ended the game to prevent the game from being frozen.

 4. None of these, make a #bug-report (Include Logs from /dump!)